Rummenigge confirms Thiago will leave Bayern Munich

 Thiago has claimed seven successive Bundesliga crowns, four DFB-Pokal titles, two DFL-Supercup honours and the Club World Cup trophy since arriving from Barca in 2013.

-After helping Bayern to an eighth consecutive Bundesliga triumph, Thiago and the German giant are preparing for next month's second leg of their Champions League last-16 tie against Chelsea.
+After helping Bayern to an eighth consecutive Bundesliga triumph, Thiago and the German giants are preparing for next month's second leg of their Champions League last-16 tie against Chelsea.

 Bayern won the opening leg 3-0 in London before the Champions League was postponed in March due to the coronavirus pandemic.